Moisture and drainage standards help keep homes dry. All rental properties must follow the moisture and drainage standards.

-Landlords that don’t meet their obligations under the healthy homes standards are in breach of the Residential Tenancies Act 1986.
-They may be liable for exemplary damages of up to $7,200.
+Landlords who do not meet their obligations under the healthy homes standards are in breach of the Residential Tenancies Act 1986 – and may face consequences, like financial penalties of up to $7200.

 What is the moisture ingress and drainage standard?

-If the rental property has an enclosed subfloor, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+If the rental property has an enclosed subfloor, a ground moisture barrier must be installed if it is possible to do so.

 Our guidance document has more specific information on the moisture ingress and drainage standard.

-Download the moisture ingress and drainage guidance document.
-[PDF, 2 MB]
+Healthy homes standard moisture ingress and drainage [PDF, 1.3 MB]

 Ground moisture barrier